 The HIPAA privacy and security regulations were strengthened under HITECH.
 HITECH expanded certain provisions and created new avenues of enforcement, including the ability of state attorneys general to bring actions.
 HITECH also made business associates directly liable for HIPAA security compliance and established breach notification obligations for providers in the event of a breach that creates a risk of harm to individuals.
 Violations of the privacy and security standards can result in civil monetary penalties up to \$1.5 million per year and criminal penalties including fines and imprisonment.
-The Obligated Group believes that its operations and information systems comply with the HIPAA standardized electronic transfer, privacy and security regulations, although there can be no assurance that the Obligated Group will not be found to have violated these regulations in a particular instance.
+The Obligated Group believes that its operations, although there can be no assurance that the Obligated Group will not be found to have violated these regulations in a particular instance.
 Regulations implementing major provisions of HITECH contained significant changes for Covered Entities and Business Associates with respect to permitted uses and disclosures of Protected Health Information (which terms are defined under HIPAA and include most The Obligated Group affiliates).